lohedges/vmmc/README.md

 which a particle interacts.

 `postMoveCallback` = The callback function to perform any required updates following the move.
-Here you should copy the updated particle position and orientation back into your own data structures and implement any additional updates, e.g. cell lists.
+Here you should copy the updated particle positions and orientations back into your own data structures and implement any additional updates, e.g. cell lists.

 ## C-style arrays